saichelpuri/React-app/README.md

 - helping in host in HTTPS
 - tree shaking algoritham -- remove unused code
 - different for dev and prod build -- prod build uses more optimaization

+# react Hooks

+- react hooks is a normal Js function
+- react has two imp hooks
+- useSate() -- used to create super powerful state variables in react
+- useEffect()

+# there are two types of routing in web apps

+- client side routing
+- server side routing